InkyThousand/AWS-VPS-Setup-Shell/README.md

 This project sets up an AWS Virtual Private Cloud (VPC).
 It includes one public subnet and one private subnet, along with an Internet Gateway for the public subnet.

+In addition, it is possible to create an instance

 ## Project Structure

 ```